Customer success is a relatively new albeit very hot topic. The whole sector is transforming the business approach of companies in different sectors.

 Her specialty is in quickly diagnosing strengths and weaknesses in SaaS companies and strategizing ways to improve retention and strengthen brands.

-Besides being one of the top customer success influencers, Nichole is also a growth marketing and social media expert, a tier one content writer, and a highly skilled community manager,
+Besides being one of the top customer success influencers, Nichole is also a growth marketing and social media expert, a tier one content writer, and a highly skilled community manager: currently, she’s in charge of community growth at Zest.

 Nicolle is a decisive, energetic CX executive with 15+ years experience in driving revenue growth and creating effortless client experiences within highly regulated industries.